tjenkinson/shipyard-project.com/site/content/docs/api.md

 ## POST /hub/webhook/
 Auto deploy via Docker Hub webhook.
 This will pull the latest image from the Docker Hub and re-launch all containers in the cluster with the same image name.
 See a demo [here](https://asciinema.org/a/12434).

+To set up a repo for auto-deploy, add a Webhook in the Docker Hub repo settings and point it to http://<shipyard-url>/hub/webhook/

 Request

 `POST /hub/webhook HTTP/1.1`